Michelle Bregenzer, WHCNP-BC, MSN, RN

 As a part of the supportive environment at CTCA, Bregenzer goes the extra mile to be available to patients.
 “I try to let them know that I am always available to them if they need anything.
 I encourage them to call with any concerns, questions or problems.”

-Bregenzer has more than just a supportive family of clinicians at Midwestern; one of her two children currently works in the ER.
-She enjoys spending time with her two grandchildren and the rest of her family, as well as powerwalking and gardening when she is not assisting patients.
+Bregenzer enjoys spending time with her three grandchildren and the rest of her family, as well as power walking and gardening when she is not assisting patients.